Front Page

 Read MoreJesus Wept.
 A Funeral Sermon.

-Tonight I stood in front of 300 people, about 290 of whom I had never met before, and did my best to deal with the reality that their 26-year-old brother, son, nephew, a friend had taken his own life.
-This was perhaps one of the most overwhelming experiences of my entire life.
+Tonight, I stood in front of 300 people, about 290 of whom I had never met before, and did my best to deal with the reality that their 26-year-old brother, son, nephew, and friend had taken his own life.
+It was perhaps one of the most overwhelming experiences of my entire life.
 It’s a pretty…

 Read MoreThe Missional Church in Suburbia